UKPLab/CARE/docs/source/for_developers/frontend/basic/form.rst

 .. _form-type-select:

-`Select`: There are two ways to define the options of a select field, either by passing an object or use data from a autotable in vuex store.
+`Select`: There are two ways to define the options of a select field, either by passing an object or use data from a autotable in (:doc:`../vuex_store`).

 Passing an object: